 Start with an unlimited, unthrottled, no contract cellular data plan and wireless router.
 Rough cost is $80/month plus the router at a one-time cost of $250.

-If you don’t have enough signal at your home, then consider installing a Cellular Booster.
-If you’re comfortable with technology and climbing around on your roof with tools, then you can probably install it yourself.
+If you don’t have enough signal at your home, then consider installing two yagi antennas.
+If that’s not enough consider a Cellular Booster or a parabolic antenna.
+If you’re comfortable with technology and climbing around on your roof with tools, then you can probably install the antennas and/or boosters yourself.
 If you’re not, hire a certified professional.
 Rough cost is $500 for equipment and $700 to $1200 for installation.

 End Dead Spots